-This Privacy Statement applies to the website orl-nko.be and is created and managed by the Royal Belgian Society for Oto-rhino-laryngology, head and neck surgery, hereinafter referred to as the Society.
-The responsibility for data processing lies with the managing director of the Society.
-The Society is convinced that the protection of the privacy of visitors to its website is essential for its activities.
-Personal data of visitors are treated with the utmost care.
+This Privacy Statement applies to the website orl-nko.be, which was created and is managed by the Royal Belgian Society for Oto-rhino-laryngology, Head and Neck Surgery, hereinafter referred to as the Society.
+The managing director of the Society is responsible for data processing.
+The Society considers the protection of the privacy of visitors to its website to be essential for its activities, and the personal data of visitors are treated with the utmost care.

-All data submitted by the user of this site are processed by us in accordance with the provisions of the European General Data Protection Regulation (GDPR) of 27 April 2016.
-The Society processes the personal data only for the purpose for which they are collected and only for as long as this is necessary.
-These data are used for internal purposes (management of database of members), or to inform the user to be able to keep offers from our Society (management accreditation, notification of congresses or courses), or to inform the user about offers from third parties that are believed to be of interest to this user.
-To this end, we may also transfer this personal data to third parties, unless the user has reported not to allow this ('opt-out' indication which can be modified via 'my account' of the members’ site).
+All data submitted by the users of this site are processed by the Society in accordance with the provisions of the European General Data Protection Regulation (GDPR) of 27 April 2016.
+The Society processes personal data only for the purposes for which they are collected and only for as long as this is necessary.
+These data are used for internal purposes (e.g. to manage the member database); to inform users of offers from the Society (e.g. management accreditation, notification of congresses, or courses); or to inform users of third-party offers that may be of interest.
+Towards this end, we may transfer personal data to third parties unless the user has opted not to allow this by using the 'opt-out' option, which can be modified via 'my account' after logging in to the website.

 This website uses only two types of cookies:

-- Session cookies or temporary cookies: they make the surfing experience of a surfing session easier.
+2. Session cookies or temporary cookies enhance the user’s experience on our website.
 Session cookies are generally functional.
-This session starts when you open the browser and ends when you close the browser screen again.
-As soon as you close the browser, all session cookies disappear.
+The session begins when the user opens the browser and ends when the user closes the browser.
+As soon as the user closes the browser, all session cookies disappear.